rustyeddy/rustyeddy.com/content/notes/iot-gateway-mqtt.md

 The ```Msg``` structure is fine for handling the immediate incoming data and passing it along to a consumer, it is not efficient for storing in memory for a quick API response.
+For this reason we need to define a structure more appropriate for indexed retrieval defined below.

 ## Internal Data Model